Sam Tierney

-Samantha Tierney (born 8 October 1998) is an English footballer who plays as a midfielder or defender for Leicester City.
+Samantha Tierney (/ˈtɪərni/ TEER-nee; born 8 October 1998) is an English footballer who plays as a midfielder or defender for Leicester City.

+Career

 She started her career as an academy player at Sheffield United, before joining Doncaster Rovers Belles in 2014, rejoining Sheffield United in 2018, and signing with Leicester City in 2020.
 Her goal against London City Lionesses in April 2021 helped confirm Leicester's promotion to the Women's Super League ahead of the 2021–22 season.

+Personal life

+In 2021, Tierney graduated with distinction from Sheffield Hallam University with a master's degree in Sport Business Management, after previously completing an undergraduate degree in Sports Development with Coaching at the university.